 Telegram (5/14/61) from James Farmer to the President: "TODAY A GREYHOUND BUS TRAVELING FROM ATLANTA TO BIRMINGHAM WAS AMBUSHED OUTSIDE OF ANNISTON ALABAMA BY FIFTY WHITE MEN, ITS TIRES SLASHED, WINDOWS SMASHED, TEAR GAS HURLED INSIDE AND THE BUS FINALLY SET AFIRE AND GUTTED BY FLAMES."

-Telegram (9/28/62 from James Farmer to JFK, expressing support by CORE of the President’s efforts to enforce federal law in Mississippi and urging him to personally escort James Meredith to his classes at the University.
+Telegram (9/28/62; pages 12-13 in this folder) from James Farmer to JFK, expressing support by CORE of the President’s efforts to enforce federal law in Mississippi and urging him to personally escort James Meredith to his classes at the University.

 Telegram (5/3/63) from James Farmer to the President deploring arrest and harsh treatment of peaceful protesters in Birmingham, Alabama.